yt-project/yt/doc/source/visualizing/volume_rendering.rst

    (for more information see `the YouTube help
    <https://support.google.com/youtube/answer/6178631?hl=en>`, but it's a
    simple matter of running a script on an encoded movie file.)

+For more information on the usage of different lenses and their features, see the cookbook example :ref:`cookbook-various_lens`.

 Volume Rendering Method
 -----------------------